PortNumber53/SAAS-Wrapper/frontend/README.md

 After doing this you can run the `dev` or `preview` script and visit the `/api/hello` route to see the example in action.

 Finally, if you also want to see the example work in the deployed application make sure to add a `MY_KV_NAMESPACE` binding to your Pages application in its [dashboard kv bindings settings section](https://dash.cloudflare.com/?to=/:account/pages/view/:pages-project/settings/functions#kv_namespace_bindings_section).
 After having configured it make sure to re-deploy your application.

+## StackEdit Integration

+We've integrated StackEdit, an open-source Markdown editor, to allow editing of mostly-static content pages.

+### Usage

+1. Navigate to `/editor` route
+2. The StackEdit editor will be directly rendered on the page
+3. Edit your content inline
+4. Changes will be reflected in real-time

+### Components

+- `components/StackEditEditor.tsx`: Reusable StackEdit editor component
+- `app/editor/page.tsx`: Example page demonstrating StackEdit integration

+### Customization

+You can customize the editor by modifying the `StackEditEditor` component.
+Additional configuration options are available through the StackEdit.js library.